hdlugas/MZsearch/README.md

     $(\frac{m_{i}\cdot x_{i}+m_{i+1}\cdot x_{i+1}}{x_{i}+x_{i+1}},x_{i}+x_{i+1})$
     if $|m_{i}-m_{i+1}|\textless w_{centroiding}$ for
     $i\in\{1,2,...,n-1\}$.
 This centroiding procedure generalizes to
-    more than two peaks whose m/z values are within distance
+    more than two peaks whose m/z values are within a distance
     $w_{centroiding}$ of each other.

 -   Noise Removal: Given a user-defined noise removal parameter $r$ and